Welcome to my site!

 What I’m Working On

-I’m writing the second book in the Lorraine McDuffy mystery series.
+I’m writing the seventh Fina book and the second book in the Lorraine McDuffy mystery series.
 The working title is Death in Logan Square.
 Lorraine and Frank investigate the disappearance of a teen.
-And Fina is pregnant, but that doesn’t stop her investigating the brutal death of a friend’s brother whose body was found in a clump of trees near a Brooklyn dog run.
-The working title?
-Death on a Dog Run.
 Meanwhile, Brandy and her friends have taken up sleuthing in Brooklyn Twist, and Rosa’s prodding me to write Serafina’s fifth book.
 And if you’ve met Rosa, you know her jabs are not too gentle.
 She says there’s a strange smell coming from the fifth floor of their apartment building in Paris, the sixteenth arrondissement, to be exact.
 Serafina’s in Sicily mourning for her son and won’t return for a while so Rosa’s holding down the fort along with that French inspector, Alfonse Valois, so she needs me to get on with the fifth book.